 It’s an unfolding of sorts, I remember way back when I was small, we would gather at my great grandma’s house for Thanksgiving, their stories of how the roads were all dirt and almost impassable when it rained.
 Everyone drove a horse and buggy back then they remembered the first cars on the road.
 They talked about doctors coming to visit at night with their horse-drawn carriages when they had sick children.
 It was always fascinating for me to explore their old farmhouse.
 They were folks of the great depression; they did things differently.
 I sat spellbound as their tales wove into the fabric of my soul

-As I got a bit older great grandma passed away and great grandpa moved to Pennsylvania to live with his son.
+As I got a bit older, great-grandma passed away, and great-grandpa moved to Pennsylvania to live with his son.
 We started to gather at my grandparent’s house for Thanksgiving.
 Those are my most treasured memories of my childhood.
-The years kept flipping on the calendar and I became a teenager.
+The years kept flipping on the calendar, and I became a teenager.
 My aunts and uncles all got married and had children of their own.
-I noticed a shift, life has a way of shifting under your feet like sand and where there was flat ground now is a sand dune to climb.
+I noticed a shift, life has a way of shifting under your feet like sand, and where there was flat ground, now are dunes to climb.
 I became rebellious and started dating.
-I still liked Thanksgiving gatherings but now they didn’t seem as important.
+I still liked Thanksgiving gatherings, but now they didn’t seem as important.

 When my husband and I got married and had our children, Thanksgiving took on a whole new meaning for me.
 I got to teach my five children the tradition.
 We had double the thanksgiving feasts to attend because now my grandparents had passed away, so we met at our parents’ home.
-This now has come full circle for me as my home has become Thanksgiving central.
+Now life has come full circle for me.
+My home has become Thanksgiving central.

 So it is with the wheel of life, it ebbs and flows.
-New life springs forth and old pass on.
-Life really is a great treasure.
+New life springs forth, and old pass on.
+Life is a great treasure.
 Look for ways to be extra thankful this Thanksgiving season.
-Reflect on all the blessing that are showered on your life.
+Reflect on all the blessings that are showered on your life every day.